W4RH4WK/Debloat-Windows-10/README.md

 In the past I included small fixes to make the start menu more usable, like removing default tiles, disabling web search and so on.
 This is no longer the case since I am that fed up with it.
-This fucking menu breaks for apparently know reason, is slow, is a pain to configure / script and even shows ads out of the box!
+This fucking menu breaks for apparently no reason, is slow, is a pain to configure / script and even shows ads out of the box!

 Please replace it with something better, either use [Classic Shell] or [Start